Now get the perfect look with these top notch trimmers - Firstpost

 Shave or trim on the go

 Now multitask while having a shave thanks to the 1.5 m long wire that comes with the product.
 Another cool factor of the assortment is the variety of add ons available with it.
-Starting from a brush to an oil bottle, to plastic filters; you would not need to worry about maintenance once this electric shaver is in your hands.
+Starting from a brush to an oil bottle, to plastic filters; you would not need to worry about the maintenance once this electric shaver is in your hands.
 The easy to use shaver can be used as a trimmer too.
-Forget about after shave cuts and slashes as it comes with skin friendly smooth trimming capacity.
-It is available in an attractive red colour and can be cleaned very easily.
+Forget about aftershave cuts and slashes as it comes with skin-friendly smooth trimming capacity.
+It is available in an attractive red color and can be cleaned very easily.

 Go for a three-day stubble, long stylized beard or the short beard look with this trimmer.